Gray-headed kite: Description

 The gray-headed kite is 46–53 cm in length and weighs 410-605 g.
 The adult has a grey head, black upperparts, white underparts, and a black tail with two or three white bars.
 The bill is blue and the legs grey.
 The flight is a deliberate flap-flap-glide.

-Immature birds have three colour morphs; the light phase is similar to the adult, but has a white head and neck, with a black crown and eyestripe, black bill and yellow legs, closely resembling the Black and White Hawk-eagle (Spizaetus melanoleucus).
-The rufous phase has a reddish neck with a white throat, black malar stripes and a black, long crest closely resembling the adult Ornate Hawk-eagle (Spizaetus ornatus).
-The dark phase has a blackish head, neck and upper parts, and dark-streaked buff underparts.
+Immature birds have three colour morphs; the light phase is similar to the adult, but has a white head and neck, with a black crown and eyestripe, black bill and yellow legs, closely resembling the Black-and-white hawk-eagle (Spizaetus melanoleucus).
+The rufous phase has a reddish neck with a white throat, black malar stripes and a black, long crest closely resembling the adult Ornate hawk-eagle (Spizaetus ornatus).
+The dark phase has a blackish head, neck and upper parts, and dark-streaked buff underparts closely resembling the Black hawk-eagle (Spizaetus tyrannus).
 The sophistication in the mimicry of these juveniles is remarkable and has only been described a few times.